Skip to content

 In 2009, after a spate of suicides at Wallens Ridge, a federal judge denounced the prison’s “dehumanizing” conditions and lack of mental health care.
 Psychologists have attributed the suicides and high rates of self-harm among inmates to the severe isolation and hopelessness caused by such restrictive confinement.

-See also The Worst Prisons in the State of Georgia
+See also The Worst Prisons in the State of New Jersey

 Wallens Ridge has also seen its share of violence – in 2017, two inmates were charged with strangling a fellow prisoner to death in his cell.
 Critics allege the prison fails to provide adequate safety to inmates who may be targeted by others.